datanav/docs/technical/exact-membercare.rst

 ExactOnline to MemberCare Dataflow
 ==================================

-Generated: 2024-09-11 08:37:15
+Generated: 2024-09-11 08:49:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from ExactOnline to MemberCare.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Exact Accounts to Membercare Companies
+Exact Accounts to MemberCare Companies
 --------------------------------------
-Every Exact Accounts will be synchronized with a Membercare Companies.
+Every Exact Accounts will be synchronized with a MemberCare Companies.

-Once a link between a Exact Accounts and a Membercare Companies is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Accounts and a MemberCare Companies is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Accounts and a Membercare Companies:
+The following properties are synchronized between a Exact Accounts and a MemberCare Companies:

 .. list-table::
    :header-rows: 1

    * - Exact Accounts Property
-     - Membercare Companies Property
+     - MemberCare Companies Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - City
      - addresses.postalCode.city
      - "string"